Which letters are friends?

 Like, if a word is a party, and letters are guests, which letters want to hang out with each other at the party?

-Basically, which letters are you likely to find together?
+Basically, which letters are you likely to find together in the same words?

 Hey, couldn’t I just google this?

-The simple version of this question is “Which letter pairs are the most common”?
+The simple version of this question is “Which pairs of letters are the most common”?

-This is a really easy question to answer because it comes up all the time in cryptology.
-You can look it up on the Wikipedia.
+This is a really easy question to answer because it comes up all the time in cryptography.
+You can even look it up on the Wikipedia.
 It’s TH, HE, and a few others.

 But… this doesn’t really answer my question.
-These letters hang out a lot because they are the most popular letters, and they get invited to the most popular words.
-T and H might not actually like each other, they’re just both in school sport team “The”.
+These letters hang out a lot because they are the most popular letters.
+They get invited to the most popular words.
+T and H might not actually like each other, they’re just both in “The”, which is like, the high-school football team of letters.

-I want to know how much letters show up together.
-In the enormous social melting pot of English, which letters drift towards each other?
+I want to know how much letters show up together, across all words.
+In the enormous social melting pot of English, which letters seem to just, enjoy hanging out?

 This is not something you can google.

-To find out which letters are friends, we need to know how often they show up in the same words.
+To find out which letters are friends, we need to know how often they show up in the same word (regardless of how often that word is used).

-We want to know that **if **letters are invited to a party, who is their plus one?
+We want to know, **if **letters are invited to a party, who is their plus one?

 To calculate this, we can figure out the number of times we’d **expect **two letters to show up together based on how common they are, and compare that to how much they **actually **show up together.